Malibongwe-2019/Malibongwe-2019/README.md

 **Year:** 2026

-# 1. Project Overview
+ 1. Project Overview

-The LITTLE EDEN Society website project is a small-to-medium website developed to provide information about LITTLE EDEN Society, a South African non-profit organisation that provides lifelong care and support to children and adults with profound intellectual disabilities.
+The LITTLE EDEN Society website project is a small-to-medium website developed to provide information about LITTLE EDEN Society, a South African non-profit organization that provides lifelong care and support to children and adults with profound intellectual disabilities.

 The purpose of this website is to create a clear, accessible and user-friendly online platform where visitors can learn about LITTLE EDEN Society, its history, services, facilities and ways in which members of the public can become involved.